GavriloviciEduard/fastapi-kafka/README.md

-# fastapi-kafka
-Kafka PoC using FastAPI
+#  Kafka PoC using FastAPI